 Now, these questions imply that you'll be doing simple things, but in practice, it's a different story.
 That's mostly because it takes a lot of discipline to get it right, and having pressure from upper management doesn't help.
 Implementing feature flags will make a difference in certifying CI because, with feature flags, you'll be able to answer "yes" to the first and third questions more quickly and easily.

-Keep Your Master Branch Healthy and Free of Broken Code
+Keep Your controller Branch Healthy and Free of Broken Code

 Continous Delivery With Feature Flags

 CD is a practice to deliver changes to the customer's hands frequently, steadily, and predictably.
 The types of changes you deliver with CD can be anything from a simple configuration change to an entirely new feature to a bug fix.
 The important thing is to treat every change equally, meaning that even if it's an emergency, you'll avoid doing things out of the scope of the CD pipeline.
 And feature flags will help with this because, even when a change is live, you could always disable it and stop the bleeding.
 Remember how I discussed earlier, in the CI section, that you should fix a problem within ten minutes of a failure?
 Well, with feature flags this is possible not just when integrating the code but also when deploying or releasing a change.
 There are times where problems are not evident immediately, so you might not want to delete feature flags right away.
 There's a short, fantastic talk from Martin Fowler about CD that I highly recommend you watch.
 In it, he lists the benefits of CD, which are that it